 The story which this town is well-known for tells the tale of a magician who fell in love with the local princess of the area even though their match was impossible.
 Being quite the master of dark magic, he decided to cast a spell on her to make her surrender to him.
 However, the princess learned of his plans and found a way to kill him.
 Before his death, however, the magician cast a dark spell on the palace which caused its doom.

 Despite Bhangarh Fort being regarded as one of the most horror haunted places in India has been officially promoted as a tourist destination.
 However, once the night falls and the darkness takes over, this place becomes deserted, leaving it prey to the supposed ‘supernatural’.
-Mystery of Bhangarh Fort also featured on a TV show and you can have a look at the most haunted place in India’s video yourself. (link at the bottom)
+The mystery of Bhangarh Fort also featured on a TV show and you can have a look at the most haunted place in India’s video yourself. (link at the bottom)

 2. Kuldhara – Rajasthan